 Many of the modern motor testers today utilize a spectral analysis tool known as a Fast Fourier Transform or FFT for short.
 When reading up on motor test theory, this is a topic that is mentioned often and repeated almost as often, but when pressed for an explanation many folks find themselves scratching their heads.
 They’ve seen an FFT on their tester, and probably know how to interpret the data it provides, but may still be at a loss as to how it’s derived.

 When we think of voltage, many people think of a numerical value, for example, 480VAC.
 This value is actually the Root Mean Squared (RMS) value of the voltage.
 Those of us familiar with oscilloscopes have seen voltage waveforms, but those are measured by another method; peak-to-peak.
 In peak-to-peak measurement of voltage waveforms, the value measured is from the top of the positive going sine wave to the bottom of the negative going sine wave.
 This value is actually greater than RMS value.
-RMS is 70.7% of the peak-to-peak value.
+RMS is .707 x Volts peak.

 When we measure voltage in this way, we’re viewing the voltage waveform in a time domain.
 The distance from one side of the “o’scope” screen to the other is measured in a unit of time measurement.
 Cycles, milliseconds, whichever.
 That gives us a look at the voltage in one dimension only.
 The Fast Fourier Transform allows us to view voltage and current waveforms from another direction; from the perspective of frequency.
 This view allows us to see distortions in the waveforms in a different presentation, allowing us to pinpoint how these distortions occur in relation to one another.